christophe-gouel/gams-style-guide/README.md

 ## Case of text ##

 Even if GAMS is case-insensitive, use a consistent casing for GAMS commands and object names (see above for objects).
-For GAMS commands, the best option is to follow GAMS Studio auto-completion default: camelCase for most commands except declarations that follow BigCamelCase.
+For GAMS commands, the best option is to follow GAMS Studio auto-completion default: camelCase for most commands except declarations that follow PascalCase.
 Adopting GAMS Studio default will likely reduce coordination frictions inside teams and is a pretty readable option.

 _Other options:_

 - UPPERCASE if you like it when your code YELLS AT YOU.
 - lowercase if you are too lazy to add a few upper-case letters here and there.

-GAMS Studio allows to configure the default auto-completion (in Settings/Editor & Log) to camelcase, UPPERCASE, and lowercase.
+GAMS Studio allows to configure the default auto-completion (in Settings/Editor & Log) to camelCase, UPPERCASE, and lowercase.
 So, adjust the default to your choice.
 Do not mix the choice of cases, since this would be difficult to enforce inside a team.

 ``` gams
 * Good